cachesdev/panekit/README.md

 If you are planning to use this, beware of the following:

-- Extremely early development.
-It barely works.
+- Early development.
+Expect many bugs, broken reactivity and wildly changing APIs.
 - I put 0 effort in optimizing (yet)
 - I put 0 effort in bundle size (yet)
 - I don't plan on properly supporting mobile until Neodrag is ripped out for a different solution.
 This is currently already buggy on mobile, and I haven't figured out how to fix it.
 - If a library helps, I will add it, but the objective is to have no (core) depedendencies in v1.
 - Breaking changes will happen, in fact maybe even guaranteed to happen every minor version (until V1)
 - I have no tests.
-This is not because I don't want to test, Playwright just doesn't run in fedora.
+This is not because I don't want to test, Playwright just doesn't run in Fedora.
 (I am open to test though! just tell me how)
 - I've made this mainly for my personal use, specifically to rewrite the aforementioned MDI style GUIs into more portable web based UI, however I will still accept feature PRs if useful.
-- I am a backend dev.
-"React" for me is that one youtube channel that tried to copyright the word.
+- I am a backend dev, that means I am kinda clueless about what good frontend code entails.

 ## Installation